 BIFOCALS AT THE MONITOR LIBERATION DAY

-Each year, Bifocals at the Monitor Liberation Day encourages you to free yourself from blurry images.
-It’s observed annually on December 1.
+Each year on December 1st, Bifocals at the Monitor Liberation Day encourages you to free yourself from blurry images.

 Freedom comes in the form of an eye exam.
 Getting your eyes checked is essential to routine eye care.
 Whether or not you need bifocals, our vision changes over time.
-Regular eye care includes more than getting glasses.
-It’s also part of taking care of our overall health.
+Regular eye care includes more than getting glasses, too.
+Eye care contributes to our overall health.
 Deteriorating vision can be an early indicator of other health issues.
 Getting vision exams on a regular schedule helps doctors to identify problems in their early stages.

-Another way to recognize the day is to step away from the computer and give your eyes a break.
-Too much computer time can tire our eyes.
-Make sure your settings aren’t too bright and there’s no glare coming from a window or other light source.
+The day also encourages other ways to care for your eyes.
+For example, step away from the computer and give your eyes a break.
+Too much computer time tires our eyes.
+Make sure your settings aren’t too bright.
+Eliminate glare coming from a window or other light source by adjusting your screen.
 Adjusting font settings on your computer can also reduce strain.